THE QUIRKY SIDE OF FISHING LAWS

 Please Don’t Lasso the Fish

-Although comfortable, it’s illegal to fish in your pajamas while in Chicago.
+Although no doubt comfortable, it’s illegal to fish in your pajamas while in Chicago.

 In Montana, it is illegal for married women to go fishing alone on Sundays, and illegal for unmarried women to fish alone at all.